How it Works

 OptiBlend™ technology is based on the concept that inserting additional energy into the combustion chamber in the form of natural gas allows the engine to use less diesel fuel to produce the same power.
 The kit is a retrofit to the air intake system and does not require any modification to the engine itself or the diesel fuel management system.

 Typically, 50-70 percent of the diesel fuel normally used can be safely displaced with natural gas.
 This greatly reduces NOx formation due to the lower combustion temperature.
-In addition, the lower carbon content of natural gas results in less CO emissions.

 If even lower emissions are desired, a partial oxidation catalyst can be added to the kit which would nearly eliminate CO and HC by products.
 The system was designed so that with a push of a button, you can return to diesel-only mode without interrupting engine speed or power output.